MrLightgun/MiSTerSindenDriver/README.md

 Saturn core - I think this still requires lightgun support to be added plus a border Other cores, maybe some of the computer cores, hopefully a 3DO core would be good

+Bugs, currently in testing I am having to run this after every reboot for lightgun driver to run: ln -s /media/fat/usr/lib /usr/lib export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/media/fat/Lightgun export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib

+When running the scripts in the MiSTer menu, you have to press a button on a KB to exit